yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 <%= leftblogimage('mandelbrot.png') %>

-fr: Soit des coordonnées GPS précises à quelques centimètres près.
+fr: Soit des coordonnées GPS précises à 1m près.
 fr: Les coordonnées sont proches des côtes de la Bretagne.
 fr: Ce point va-t-il tomber dans la mer ou sur la terre ferme ?

+en: Consider some GPS coordinates on a point around the cost of the "Bretagne" in France.
+en: The coordinates are 3 feet precise.
+en: Is the point in the water or on Earth?

 fr: Et bien, pour certaines coordonnées, c'est impossible de le savoir.
 fr: Même si je réduis l'erreur à une valeur infinitésimale.
 fr: Simplement parce que certains voisinages autour d'un point contiennent toujours à la fois de l'eau et de la terre.
 fr: Et ce quelque soit la taille du voisinage.

+en: For some coordinates it is not possible to know.
+en: Even if we are authorize to move a bit to dodge the borders.
+en: Because there are some zone in which all point could be a "border" for any size of the zone.

 fr: On peut même imaginer une structure ou *tous* les points sont au bord de celle-ci, on ne peut donc pas se permettre d'erreur.
-(Imaginer R\Q)
+(Imaginer R\Q et Q)
+en: We can even imagine some mathematical structure where _all_ points are at the border[^2].
+en: [^2]: more precisely let $ \varepsilon > 0 $,
+en: let the neighbourhood be
+en: $ V\varepsilon = \{ y \mid |x-y| < \varepsilon \} $.
+en: Then $ V\varepsilon \cap \Q \neq \emptyset $ and
+en: $ V\varepsilon \cap \R \neq \emptyset $

 fr: Mais que vois-je ?
 fr: Un petit malin essaye de trouver la vérité en s'extrayant de mon Monde et en faisant un article sur un blog ?